 2017-18 season supporters

-During the 2017-18 season of Faraday Challenge Days we are very pleased to have support from Airbus, Arconic, Bosch, the Jack Petchey Foundation, Kirby Laing Foundation, SC Johnson and the Science and Facilities Council.
+During the 2017-18 season of Faraday Challenge Days we are very pleased to have support from Airbus, Arconic Foundation, Bosch, Jack Petchey Foundation, Kirby Laing Foundation, Kitronik, Motorola Solutions Foundation, SC Johnson and the Science and Technology Facilities Council.